ImStudyinglol/NeuralNetwok/readme.txt

-An neural network only based on numpy.
+A neural network only based on numpy.

 Implement general NN, CNN with any classical net structure.